Kurakhove: Post-war reconstruction and expansion

 Following the war, Kurakhove's reconstruction efforts accelerated.
 Between 1945 and 1952, the town expanded significantly and rapidly, with new residential areas, schools, kindergartens, hospitals and recreational facilities being built.
 The power plant was fully restored, and new turbines were installed, increasing its capacity to 650,000 kW by the mid-1950s.
 The plant became one of the largest in Ukraine, supplying energy to the Donbas and Dnipro industrial regions.
 New industries also emerged in Kurakhove during this period, including a boiler-mechanical plant and a factory producing concrete and construction materials.
+In 1956, it received city status and the name Kurakhovo.

 On 22 July 1966, Kurakhove was incorporated into the Mariy district, and the workers' village of Roia was merged with the city.
 Roia had facilities for bread product sales and a cannery that produced 25 types of canned goods across 5 workshops.
 In 1968, the cannery produced 1,138,000 cans of goods and 100,000 tons of salted products.
 As part of another five-year plan, it was planned to increase the thermal power plant capacity to 1,600,000 kW until 1975.
 Numerous cultural and educational institutions were built, such as a 400-seat lecture hall and cinema, along with a music studio, hosting amateur arts such as drama groups, choirs, and orchestras, and a local library that held 41,000 books and organized literary events and meetings with writers.

 By the late 1960s, Kurakhove had evolved into a significant industrial and energy hub.
 In addition to the power plant, the town housed a variety of industrial facilities, including plants for concrete production, tower cranes, and other industrial equipment.
 The expansion of residential areas, cultural institutions, and public services continued throughout the 20th century, making Kurakhove a well-developed urban center.

+In 1973, the population was 16,000.
+The city had a state district power plant, a boiler-mechanical plant, a precast concrete plant, a mineral wool and structural plant, a canning factory, a bread factory, as well as branches of the Zuevsky Power Engineering College and the All-Union Power Engineering College.

+The power plant was reconstructed between 1969 and 1975.
+By early 1981, Kurakhovo had a state district power plant, a boiler-mechanical plant, a cannery, five comprehensive schools, a technical college, a hospital, a clinic, three clubs, and 16 libraries.

+In May 1995, the Cabinet of Ministers of Ukraine approved a decision to privatize the Kurakhovo Experimental Plant of Special Building Structures., in July 1995, the decision to privatize the construction and installation department of Kurakhovskaya was approved GRES, in October 1995 - the decision to privatize the Kurakhovsky mineral wool and structures plant.